Do you actually share the call recordings?

 How is this different from a typical SDR agency?

-Most agencies sell volume — dials per day, emails per week — and treat their script as IP.
-We sell conversation quality, share every call, and once it's proven we bill on meetings booked, not dials.
+Most agencies sell volume -- dials per day, emails per week -- and treat their script as IP.
+We run one 10-hour test to prove your market is real, share every call, and only then commit to an engagement -- measured on meetings held, not dials or hours.
 Smaller list.
-Senior caller.
+A real person on the phone, not an offshore SDR.
 Live portal with every recording.
-Script pivots in real-time when the data says so — not at contract renewal.
+Script pivots in real-time when the data says so -- not at contract renewal.

 What does an SDR actually cost vs this?